alandekok/jlibtool/README.md

 integration with libtool.

 Similar comments apply to static linking.
-There are few reasons any more to statically link a binary, and have the binary use a `dlopen()` style API to load modules.
+There are few reasons any more to statically link a binary, and then use `dlopen()` to load modules.
 Just use dynamic libaries.

 # Issues